jakubelias/uu5-tobuy/README.md

     Application starts locally on embedded tomcat on default port 8080 and can be accessed e.g. with browser (http://localhost:8080/uu-demoappg01-main/0-0/home).

+    _Note that server is built automatically while running the uuRun task so you don't have to run the "gradle build" task explicitly.
+The build task should be run only if you need to build both - client and server._

     _Note that you should be able to access home page.
-But error will show after you login and you won't be able to run any command from demo except /echo.
+But error will raise after you run any command from demo except /echo.
 It is due uuAppWorkspace isn't initialized yet.
 Follow next chapter to do so._

 ## 5. Using predefined gradle tasks
 1. Compiling project